DR Byen

 DR Byen (/da/; lit. 'the DR city') is the headquarters of the Danish Broadcasting Corporation, DR, located in Copenhagen, Denmark, in the northwestern part of Amager.
 The first employees moved into DR Byen in 2006 and 2007, but the entire building, including the Koncerthuset Concert Hall, was not completed until 2010.

 The construction industry's enormous budget overruns have been widely discussed, and were also one of the main reasons of former CEO Kenneth Plummer's announcement on March 13, 2007, that 521 positions would be cut, and that 300 employees would be dismissed.
 DR Byen replaced Radiohuset in Frederiksberg and TV-Byen in Søborg.

 Facilities

-The complex is approximately 131,000 m² large, including a basement divided into four segments, each housing their own departments.
-All the segments are connected by an "Indre Gade" of approximately 5,000 m² including the basement, which cuts through DR Byen at the height of the 2nd floor, and is about 180 meters long.
+The complex is approximately 131,000 m^{2} in size, including a basement divided into four segments, each housing their own departments.
+All the segments are connected by an "Indre Gade" of approximately 5,000 m^{2} including the basement, which cuts through DR Byen at the height of the 2nd floor, and is about 180 meters long.

 DR Byen consists of four segments: